 Now that we've made changes to our demo, this would be a good time to save as a new project.
 You can save your project by doing either of the following:

-- Press Menu to show the Menu, and tap the folder icon at the top of the screen to open the Project window.
-Then, select Save As. - Press Save to open the Save window.
+- Press Menu to show the Menu and tap Save at the top of the screen. - Press Save to open the Save window.
 Then, select Save As.